Establishing And Implementing The President’s “Department Of Government Efficiency”

 Key Actions:

-• Monitor public and political reactions to the pardons, as they may impact government agency clients and public sentiment.
+• Monitor potential political and social repercussions of the pardons, as they may impact government agency clients and public sector operations.

 Relevance Score: 3